-As the UNL Libraries opens for the 2020 fall semester, we continue our core mission to provide you with the broadest possible access to our expertise, collections, and spaces while prioritizing the safety of faculty, staff, and students.
+As we work to remain open during the 2020-2021 academic year, we continue our core mission to provide you with the broadest possible access to our expertise, collections, and spaces while prioritizing the safety of faculty, staff, and students.

 Ongoing research about handling museum, library, and archival materials and the COVID-19 virus indicates that the novel coronavirus can survive on paper in book collections for four days.
 This requires that we quarantine all library materials at least four days after circulation.